What is the gpresult Command? How to Use It Effectively

 2. Computer Settings:

-• Lists GPOs applied to the computer.
+• Here, you'll find the GPOs that are applied to the computer itself.

 3. Inherited GPOs: